netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>cacheMaxFlows</b></td>
         <td>integer</td>
         <td>
-          CacheMaxFlows is the max number of flows in an aggregate; when reached, the reporter sends the flows<br/>
+          cacheMaxFlows is the max number of flows in an aggregate; when reached, the reporter sends the flows<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 400<br/>